reptar/reptar.github.io/docs/jekyll-to-reptar.md

 ---
-title: Jekyll to Yarn
+title: Jekyll to Reptar
 ---

-Looking to convert your Jekyll blog to use Yarn?
+Looking to convert your Jekyll blog to use Reptar?
 Here's the place.

-You can look at an example repo [jekyll-to-yarn](https://github.com/yarnjs/jekyll-to-yarn) which shows commit-by-commit how to convert a new Jekyll site to a yarn site.
+You can look at an example repo [jekyll-to-reptar](https://github.com/reptar/jekyll-to-reptar) which shows commit-by-commit how to convert a new Jekyll site to a reptar site.

 Or if you'd rather just understand the steps involved this guide will show you what to do.

-## 1. Convert your `_config.yml` file to be compatible with Yarn.
+## 1. Convert your `_config.yml` file to be compatible with Reptar.

-There's a bunch of properties that Jekyll puts at the top level that Yarn expects to be nested under the `site` property.
+There's a bunch of properties that Jekyll puts at the top level that Reptar expects to be nested under the `site` property.

 The following properties need to be moved and nested underneath `site`, like so: